From Models To Experiments: Shallow Recurrent Decoder Networks on the DYNASTY Experimental Facility: Shallow Recurrent Decoder Network

 \section{Shallow Recurrent Decoder Network}

-The SHallow REcurrent Decoder is a novel neural network architecture \cite{williams2022data, kutz_shallow_2024} designed to map measurement trajectories $\vec{y}$ to a latent space $\vec{v}$, effectively encoding the dynamics of a high-dimensional system.
-SHRED combines three key components: a Long Short-Term Memory (LSTM) network \cite{hochreiter1997long} to learn the temporal dynamics, a Shallow Decoder Network (SDN) \cite{erichson2020shallow} for mapping measurements back to the latent space, and the compression capabilities of the Singular Value Decomposition (SVD) \cite{brunton_data-driven_2022}.
-The architecture is illustrated in Figure \ref{fig: shred}: the LSTM leverages Takens embedding theory to capture temporal patterns, while the SDN reconstructs latent representations that are subsequently decompressed using the SVD.
+Shallow Recurrent Decoders are a class of neural network architectures specifically designed for state estimation, in particular for mapping sparse measurement trajectories $\vec{y}$ to the full state $\vec{u}$ \cite{ebers2023leveraging,kutz_shallow_2024,williams2022data}.
+There are two key components in SHRED: a Long Short-Term Memory (LSTM) network \cite{hochreiter1997long} and a Shallow Decoder Network (SDN) \cite{erichson2020shallow}, which can also be combined with a compressive training approach based on the Singular Value Decomposition (SVD) \cite{brunton_data-driven_2022}.
+The LSTM allows to learn the temporal dynamics contained in the sensor measurements and maps them to a latent space $\vec{z}$; then, the SDN decodes the latent representation back to the full state space, either directly or through a compressed representation $\vec{v}$ of the full state $\vec{u}$ obtained via SVD.
+This first reduction step is crucial to drastically reduce the computational costs of the training process \cite{kutz_shallow_2024}: the idea is to compress the high-dimensional data into a low-rank representation that captures the dominant spatial features of the system, by identifying a set of basis functions $\mathbb{U}$ through the SVD.
+The architecture is illustrated in Figure \ref{fig: shred}: the LSTM leverages Takens embedding theory \cite{takens1981lnm} to capture temporal patterns, while the SDN reconstructs latent representations that are subsequently decompressed using the SVD.

-SHRED offers several advantages over traditional data-driven reduced-order modelling approaches.
-These include: (1) requiring as few as three sensors, even randomly placed; (2) enabling training on compressed data, which drastically reduces computational costs and allows for laptop-level training in minutes \cite{kutz_shallow_2024}; (3) effectively handling of multi-physics (coupled) datasets even when only measurements from a single variable are available \cite{riva2024robuststateestimationpartial}; (4) minimal hyperparameter tuning, as the same architecture can be applied across a wide range of problems \cite{williams2022data, kutz_shallow_2024, riva2024robuststateestimationpartial, shredrom}.
+Compared to other data-driven state estimation methods like Gappy POD \cite{everson_karhunenloeve_1995}, Generalised Empirical Interpolation Method (GEIM) \cite{maday_generalized_2015} or other ML architectures \cite{gong_efficient_2022, LU2022114778, mohanty_development_2021}, SHRED offers several advantages: (1) it requires as few as three sensors, even randomly placed; (2) it enables training on compressed data, which drastically reduces computational costs and allows for laptop-level training in minutes \cite{kutz_shallow_2024}; (3) it effectively handles multi-physics (coupled) datasets even when only measurements from a single variable are available \cite{riva2024robuststateestimationpartial}; (4) it requires minimal hyperparameter tuning, as the same architecture can be applied across a wide range of problems \cite{kutz_shallow_2024,riva2024robuststateestimationpartial, shredrom,williams2022data}.
+Mathematically, SHRED can be viewed as a generalization of the classical separation of variables method for solving PDEs \cite{shredrom}, where the temporal/parametric and spatial components are separated and modeled using neural networks.
+The map is then expressed as follows: